Brainyst/email_classification/README.md

 - pandas for data handling
 - nltk for text preprocessing
 - scikit-learn for machine learning and model evaluation
-- matplotlib and seaborn for visualizations (optional)
+- matplotlib and seaborn for visualizations

 You can install the required libraries using pip: